 When to Increase Your Dog’s Food

-If your puppy’s parents are at the top of the adult weight ranges on the chart below, if your puppy gets a good amount of exercise, if your puppy’s weight is low in the suggested weight range, and/or if you can feel ribs more than you should, then you probably need to feed an amount on the higher end of the range.
+If your puppy’s parents are at the top of the adult weight ranges on the chart, if your puppy gets a good amount of exercise, if your puppy’s weight is low in the suggested weight range, and/or if you can feel ribs more than you should, then you probably need to feed an amount on the higher end of the range.

 When to Decrease Your Dog’s Food